 - In a mixing bowl, add 1 ½ cups of peanut butter and ½ cup of maple syrup.
 Mix together until evenly incorporated.

 - Add the almond flour to the same mixing bowl and mix it in.
-You will need to use your hands because it will turn into a thick dough.
+You may need to use your hands because it will turn into a thick dough.
+See note below regarding the amount of almond flour.

 - Line an 8 x 8 inch baking dish with parchment paper, then press the dough into it.
-It will be thick, so press it down with your hands.
+It will be thick, so press it down with your hands if needed.

 - Place the dish in the refrigerator for 15 minutes.